sergio11/nemesys/README.md

 - Ensure that the specified network range is appropriate for your nemesys setup.

 ## ⚠️ Disclaimer

-**Nemesys is designed as a learning and training tool** for applying Artificial Intelligence (AI) in the field of cybersecurity.
-Its primary purpose is to automate the process of generating detailed security reports based on system enumeration and vulnerability analysis. **Nemesys is intended for ethical and authorized use only**.
-Unauthorized use may result in severe legal consequences.
-Always ensure that you have proper authorization and are conducting your activities in a controlled, legal, and ethical environment, such as a lab setup or with explicit permission to use this tool on any system.
+**Nemesys** has been developed **solely for educational and research purposes** as part of my learning process in **cybersecurity, pentesting, and post-exploitation automation**.
+This project was created to **practice the knowledge acquired during a cybersecurity course**, experiment with advanced techniques in a **controlled lab environment**, and add it to my **portfolio of cybersecurity projects**.

+This tool is designed **exclusively for ethical hacking and authorized security assessments**.
+Its use **must be strictly limited to environments where explicit permission has been granted**, such as testing labs, cybersecurity training, or approved security audits.

+**Unauthorized use of this tool on external systems is strictly prohibited** and may violate laws.

+**I disclaim any responsibility for improper use of this tool.** **Always act within legal and ethical boundaries, and obtain proper authorization before conducting any security testing.**

 All tests and exploitation workflows in **Nemesys** were conducted in a controlled environment using **Metasploitable Ubuntu**, a deliberately vulnerable machine designed for security testing and training.
 This testing was carried out in a dedicated **lab environment** to ensure ethical use and avoid unauthorized access to any external systems.
 The results of these tests demonstrate the tool’s effectiveness in identifying and exploiting vulnerabilities in a controlled, safe, and legal environment.

-## 🛡️ Legal
-The author of Nemesys is not responsible for any misuse or damage caused by this tool.
-Use responsibly and comply with all local laws.

 ## Acknowledgements 🙏